About Our Fertility Library

 Hormone replacement therapy for menopause treats symptoms by replacing female hormones depleted by menopause using estrogen, or estrogen with progesterone.

 Male infertility is more common than most people suspect and is almost as likely to be involved in a couple's inability to achieve pregnancy as female infertility.
-The male partner is either the sole or a contributing cause of infertility in approximately 40 percent of infertile couples, according to the American Society for Reproductive Medicine.
 Male infertility may be caused by genetics, lifestyle factors or a problem with the testes.